You get more by choosing SacPro Home Inspections.

 We include electrical scans for free with each home inspections.

 If you see your home inspector using one of these cheap GFCI testers, smack it out of their hand.

 What do our electrical scans find?
-Our computer equipment measures:

-1) true Root Mean Squared (RMS) sinusoidal wave quality of the electricity
+3) True Root Mean Squared (RMS) sinusoidal wave quality of the electricity

-2) specific Voltage as measured between Hot and Neutral wires,
+4) Specific Voltage as measured between Hot and Neutral wires,

-3) digital Frequency (Hertz) of the electrical supply
+5) Digital Frequency (Hertz) of the electrical supply

 6) Impedance as effective resistance and opposition to alternative current